 The IARC Monographs are recognized as an authoritative source of information on the carcinogenicity of a wide range of human exposures.
 A survey of users in 1988 indicated that the Monographs are consulted by various agencies in 57 countries.
-About 4000 copies of each volume are printed, for distribution to governments, regulatory bodies and interested scientists.
-The Monographs are also available from the International Agency for Research on Cancer in Lyon and via the Distribution and Sales Service of the World Health Organization.
+About 2500 copies of each volume are printed, for distribution to governments, regulatory bodies and interested scientists.
+The Monographs are also available from IARCPress in Lyon and via the Marketing and Dissemination (MDI) of the World Health Organization in Geneva.